wesleybeckner/data_science_foundations/docs/S2_Inferential_Statistics.md

 [back to top](#top)

-For this session, we will use dummy datasets from sklearn.
+For this session, we will use the truffletopia dataset

 ```python